 Frog Level is also a wonderful place to discover local artists and antiques.
 Browse shelves full of beautiful pottery at Art on Depot, or find treasures at Laughing Lamb Antiques and Depot Village.

 In 1995, Hazelwood and Waynesville merged into one community, laying the ground work for the Waynesville we see today.
-The former manufacturing center of Haywood County, Hazelwood is now home to another blossoming retail district that includes the popular Hazelwood Soap Company and farm-to-table favorite, Bourbon Barrel Beef and Ale.
+The former manufacturing center of Haywood County, Hazelwood is now home to another blossoming retail district that includes the popular Hazelwood Soap Company and the cozy Italian eatery, Amici’s Italian Restaurant.
 If you’re looking for gifts to take home, Robin Blu has a little bit of everything.

 If you look closely, you can find a statue of the North Carolina state dog, the Plott Hound, on Hazelwood’s main street, so keep your eyes peeled for him!

 Hazelwood is also home to Folkmoot USA, and every year dancers from ten different countries live together for a short time at the Folkmoot Center on Virginia Avenue.

 If you’re a golfer, you’ll fall in love with Laurel Ridge.
 This upscale region of Waynesville is where you can find Laurel Ridge Country Club, which features a golf course, pool, and tennis courts.
 Throughout the area, you can find magnificent mountain homes.
 As a spot with some of the best views in the area, Laurel Ridge is a great venue to have a wedding or host your next golf getaway.